 Our objective in presenting these briefs is to provide a framework for focusing on and understanding the issues described as problems in need of solutions.
 As much as possible, we attempt to identify and filter out the noise – the distractions, the disinformation, and the misdirections that are often designed by special interests and their political mouthpieces to prevent productive discussion and real problem solving.
 Through this framework, we seek to provide enough common ground to bridge partisan differences and build the political will to accomplish what needs to be done.

-Climate Change: Our best available science tells us that current changes occurring to the earth’s climate are likely to create widespread shortages of food and drinkable water, submerge thousands of coastal cities and smaller communities, and increase the spread and virulence of infectious diseases.
-As vast regions of the planet are affected by climate change, the Department of Defense, industry leaders, and numerous city and county governments are among those who are preparing climate change action plans to ready themselves for the anticipated impacts.
+Climate Change: Our best available science tells us with a very high degree of certainty that the Earth is warming due to man-made causes.
+With varying degrees of certainty ranging from low confidence to high, we understand that these changes will disrupt existing weather patterns, increase the force and frequency of storms, cause sea levels to rise, and increase the spread and virulence of infectious diseases.
+As vast regions of the planet are affected by climate change, the Department of Defense, industry leaders, and numerous city and county governments are among those who are preparing climate change action plans to ready themselves for the likelihood of specific impacts.

 Money in Politics: Wealth provides political access to the few who possess it and leaves those who lack financial resources with no voice, or a very quiet voice, in the political process.
 It follows that as wealth shifts to a small percent of the population, so too does political influence.
 While the US continues to have free elections, in many cases, and especially at the state and national levels, the wealthiest individuals contribute vast sums of money to promote the candidates and policies that they prefer.